mathwhiz1212/daplie.com/posts/introducing-daplie.md

 I'm AJ ONeal and I believe that there is a better Internet waiting for us.

-That's Internet with a capital 'I' not because old grammar books put it there but because the Internet is a big idea and with big potential - much bigger than anything that can be done by the
+That's Internet with a capital 'I' not because old grammar books put it there but because the Internet is a big idea with big potential - much bigger than anything that can be done by the
 [short list](https://en.wikipedia.org/wiki/List_of_largest_Internet_companies)
 of companies that control most of its traffic - and so for this discussion it